Natural Baby Life logo (480 x 130)

 As always, you should use the strap on your changing pad or table while changing the diaper.
 This isn’t meant to fully secure them, but it does help with rolling over.
 This is especially true when they are just trying to roll because it’s new and exciting to them.
 At this point, they are still small enough that the strap can help keep them on their backs when used properly.

-Keep your hand on the baby at all times while changing.
+Keep your hand on your baby at all times while changing.
 Make sure you have everything you need accessible before you start so you can give your full attention to your baby.
 If your older baby is trying to roll away or escape the diaper change, you might want to try a distraction.

 Here are a few other tips to keep your baby safe while using a changing pad: